qDitzyp/qDitzyp/README.md

 I'm currently attending wright state for computer science

-I'm not currently working on anything but I'm looking for some projects to take on!
+Currently working on mods for a game my fiancé plays!
+Looking for other projects as well!